 He smiled.
 "That works, too."
 He dipped his head back down, really let go, the way he never had with her before, afraid to give too much, afraid to make her his the way he'd wanted to since she was going to leave him.
 Why invest that much of himself only to have it torn away?

 She began to writhe underneath him.
 "Don't stop."

-He moved up and over her, knew how sensitive she’d be and eased into her.
-She stared up at him, her eyes so heavy he had to kiss her as he pushed into her.
+He moved up and over her, knowing how sensitive she'd be as he eased into her.
+She stared up at him, her eyes so heavy he had to kiss her as he thrust.

-She wrapped her legs around him, whispered, “Do anything you want.”
+She wrapped her legs around him and whispered, "Do anything you want."